asadalirasool/Secure-Software-Design-/README.md

 5. Open a pull request.

 ## 📬 Contact
-For any queries, reach out at [your email] or create an issue in the repository.
+For any queries, reach out at [asadali.rasool@gmail.com] or create an issue in the repository.

 ---
 🔐 **Stay secure!
 Use strong passwords & encrypt your data!** 🚀